 These exotic kitties are a relatively new feline breed.
 Bengals have a wildcat look about them, and this is because they are part wildcat and genuine hybrid animals.
 Throughout history, many people tried to cross wildcat species with domestic felines.
 There are a few mentions of hybrid cats bred from Asian leopard cats and domestic breeds.
 Bengals are also referred to as toy or pet leopards.

 The most notable and successful undertaking was done for science.
-In the early 1970s, a researcher named Dr. William Centerwall bred the first of today’s modern Bengals by creating a mix of wild Asian Leopard cats and domestic felines.
+In the early 1970s, a researcher named Dr. Willard Centerwall bred the first of today’s modern Bengals by creating a mix of wild Asian Leopard cats and domestic felines.
 Centerwall bred the hybrid kittens so he could study the partial immunity to feline leukemia that wild Asian leopard cats have.
 Once the doctor was done with his research, he passed the hybrid kittens on to a breeder in California.
 From there, the cats were mixed further with several domestic cats, developing the breed eventually accepted as the Bengal.
 Other breeders took up an interest in the hybrids and developed more bloodlines.

 Prior to Dr. Centerwall’s kittens, there were a few other mentions of hybrid kitties from crosses between wild Asian leopard cats and domestic cats like the Egyptian Mau.
 However, he, and the breeder he passed the kittens on to, Jean Sudgen Mill, are credited with starting the breed.
 One of the most notable was developed by a couple named Greg and Elizabeth Kent.
 Both bloodlines continue to be found in some of the highest pedigree Bengals today.